Six Transcribed Improvisations on La Spagna

 2. Version 2 of 6 (2013)

-After some touring following the 2011 CD release, this 2013 date, featuring the debut —and only public performance so far— of a new quartet, was the first time I included La Spagna in one of my own concert programmes.
+After some touring following the 2011 CD release, this 2013 date, featuring the debut of a new quartet, was the first time I included La Spagna in one of my own concert programmes.
 It was a big step since I went from improvising on a fixed section of one minute (one repetition of the cantus firmus, see the above video) to a fully improvised, open-ended performance, which that particular day happened to last about five minutes (six repetitions of the cantus firmus).
-This can be liberating when it comes to exploring and improvising, but it is far more demanding.
+This can be liberating for exploration and improvisation, yet far more demanding.

 Vicente Parrilla “Basque Quartet” at Fundación Juan March, Madrid, January 12, 2013